swirlai/swirl-search/docs/Developer-Reference.md

 To adapt RequestsGet for your JSON response, just replace the JSONPaths on the right of the `FOUND`, `RETRIEVED`, and `RESULT` configurations in `response_mappings`, following the left-to-right format of `swirl_key=source-key`.
 If the response provides a dictionary wrapper around each result, use the RESULT path to extract it.

-From there, map results fields to Swirl's schema as described in the [User Guide, Result Mapping](User-Guide.md#result-mappings) section.
-Use the [PAYLOAD Field](User-Guide.md#payload-field) to store any extra content from SearchProviders that doesn't map to an existing Swirl field.
+From there, map results fields to SWIRL's schema as described in the [User Guide, Result Mapping](User-Guide.md#result-mappings) section.
+Use the [PAYLOAD Field](User-Guide.md#payload-field) to store any extra content from SearchProviders that doesn't map to an existing SWIRL field.

 Add additional required `key/value` parameters to the `url` - if they won't change from SearchProvider to SearchProvider - or by adding a mapping in the `query_template` and a default or guide value in the `query_mappings`.
 (See `{collection}` in the SOLR example above.)